Javanese literature: Pre-Islamic period

 The first era is a pre-Islamic period of about six centuries, beginning about 900 AD, up to about 1500 AD: the traditional date of the victory of Islam over pre-Islamic belief in the East Javanese kingdom of Majapahit.
 Javanese texts indubitably written in the pre-Islamic period have been preserved for posterity mainly in eighteenth and nineteenth century Balinese manuscripts.
 The idiom is called Old Javanese.
 In Java the original Javanese tradition of literature was interrupted and all but cut off by the rise of Islam.

-The remnants of pre-Islamic Javanese literature are scanty.
-In some cases, it is doubtful whether a given text was written in Java or in Bali.
-In the relatively small number of Old Javanese texts a chronological distinction can be made between works of authors living in the period of suzerainty of the Kadiri Kings (up to about 1200 AD) and their predecessors, on the one side, and books written in the subsequent Singosari Majapahit period on the other.
+There is a relatively rich body of pre-Islamic Javanese literature (see List of Old Javanese literary works).
+Among Old Javanese texts, a chronological distinction can be made between works of authors living in the period of suzerainty of the Kadiri Kings (up to about 1200 AD) and their predecessors, on the one side, and books written in the subsequent Singosari Majapahit period on the other.
 Almost all Old Javanese texts were written in East Java, mainly in districts situated in the basin of the river Brantas.
 The few exceptions are some very old texts probably written in the tenth century in Central Java in the district of Mataram, in the basin of the rivers Opak and Praga.
+In addition, for some texts, it is doubtful whether a given text in the Old Javanese language was written in Java or in Bali.

 In the pre-Islamic period Indian culture was a most important factor in the development of Javanese literature.
 During some centuries, perhaps up to the twelfth century, Indian literary influence was dominant in all respects.
 Afterwards indigenous Javanese concepts came gradually to the fore.
 In the fourteenth and fifteenth centuries Javanese authors wrote some books containing ideas and mythic speculations which seem pre-eminently autochthonous Javanese.
 At that time an amalgamation of imported elements of Indian culture and native Javanese concepts was effected in literature.